LHC diphoton and Z+photon Higgs signals in the Higgs triplet model with Y=0: Conclusion

 \section{Conclusion}

 In the Higgs triplet model with Y=0, we study the Higgs boson $\gamma\gamma$ and $Z\gamma$ rates at the LHC.
-We obtained the following observations: (i) For the observed boson is the light Higgs $h$, whose diphoton rate can be within the 1$\sigma$ lower range of the ATLAS and CMS data.
-The heavy Higgs $H$ production rate can be suppressed enough not to be observed at the LHC. (ii) For the observed Higgs is the heavy Higgs $H$, whose diphoton rate can be within the whole 1$\sigma$ range of the ATLAS and CMS data.
-The light Higgs $h$ production rate can be suppressed enough not to be observed at the LEP. (iii) For the observed signal is from the almost degenerate $h$ and $H$, the Higgs diphoton rate is suppressed compared to SM, which is disfavored the ATLAS and CMS data. (iv) The $Z\gamma$ and $\gamma\gamma$ rates are positively correlated for the above three scenarios.
+We studied three different scenarios: (i) the observed boson is the light Higgs boson $h$; (ii) it is the heavy Higgs boson $H$; (iii) the observed signal is from the almost degenerate $h$ and $H$.
+We found that, for the first two scenarios, the inclusive Higgs diphoton rates can be enhanced or suppressed compared to the SM value, which is respectively within $1\sigma$ range of ATLAS and CMS data.
+For the scenario I, the ATLAS data favors $-3.6<a_2<-1.8$ and $m_{H^{\pm}}<$ 190 GeV.
+The CMS data favors $a_2>0$ and allow $a_2$ to be smaller than 0 for enough large $m_{H^{\pm}}$.
+For the scenario II, the ATLAS and CMS diphoton data favor $-2.7<a_2<-0.4$ and $-0.1<a_2<1.9$, respectively.
+For the first two scenarios, the inclusive $ZZ^*$ rates are suppressed, which are outside $1\sigma$ range of ATLAS data and within $1\sigma$ range of CMS data.
+For the third scenario, the Higgs diphoton rate is suppressed, which is outside $1\sigma$ range of ATLAS data, and the $ZZ^*$ rate equals to SM value approximately.
+Besides, the two rates of $h\to \gamma\gamma$ and $h\to Z\gamma$ are positively correlated, and they are approximately equal within the $1\sigma$ range of ATLAS and CMS diphoton data.